scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

    :class: green

-   Which of the kernels noted above has a better prediction performance on the digits dataset ?
+   Which of the kernels noted above has a better prediction performance on the digits dataset?

    .. toctree::